Former Oracle employees sue company for alleged pay discrimination

 “Oracle is required to maintain records of the wages and wage rates, job classifications, and other terms and conditions of employment of all of its employees throughout California,” the lawsuit states.
 “Oracle therefore knew or should have known that it paid female employees in Covered Positions less than it paid their male counterparts for performing substantially equal or similar work, yet Oracle took no steps to eliminate its unlawful and discriminatory pay practices at any time during the Class Period.”

-The plaintiffs are seeking wages due, interest, liquidated damages and interest.
+The plaintiffs are seeking wages due, interest and liquidated damages plus interest.
 They also want Oracle to guarantee they won’t pay women less than men for similar work in the future.

 Oracle is not the only tech company facing lawsuits and allegations around gender discrimination.
 Google is under fire following an internal memo leaked, suggesting that women are inferior to men.
 That memo came shortly after a judge sided with Google and said the company didn’t have to hand over pay data as it relates to gender.